aws-samples/aws-incident-response-playbooks-workshop/README.md

 ## DO NOT DEPLOY THE CODE FROM THIS REPOSITORY IN AN EXISTING AWS ACCOUNT YOU CURRENTLY USE.
 CREATE A NEW SANDBOX ACCOUNT FOR THE PURPOSE OF THIS WORKSHOP.

-### The stacks will fail deployment with resource name space collision or trying to enable existing services such as Amazon GuardDuty.
+### The stack will fail deployment with resource name space collision or trying to enable existing services such as Amazon GuardDuty.

 ## Sandbox environment